 The rpmemd process is executed on target node by librpmem library over ssh(1) and facilitates access to persistent memory over RDMA.

-See the rpmemd man page for current master documentation and examples or see older version:
+See the rpmemd man page documentation and examples for the latest stable release or browse older versions there.